code-reed/SeleniumExamples/README.md

 # SeleniumAutomation
-Four short scripts written in Python that automate different login processes for Hudl.com
+Four short scripts written in Python that automate different login processes for Hudl.com.
+These scripts use the Selenium webdriver for Google Chrome.

 # Files
 login.py: validates whether a user has entered a valid username and password